How to restore your antique wood at home

 First, find the right tools for the job!

-Once you have the right tools, you’ll be able to make a start.
-If your wood is looking lackluster and tatty, you’ll almost certainly have to strip it first.
+If your wood is looking lacklustre and tatty, you’ll almost certainly have to strip it first.
 M&M Property warns “This is a messy job so it’s best to work outside if you can.
 If that’s not possible, make sure the room you’re working in is well ventilated- there will be lots of dust and stripper can have a really strong smell.”

-Looking after wood isn’t easy, but it really pays off in the long run.
+Looking after the wood isn’t easy, but it really pays off in the long run.
 As with most things in life, prevention is always better than cure, so take the time to look after your wooden furniture and it will look after you.
-Plaza Estates concludes, “With proper care and maintenance there’s absolutely no reason why your favourite antiques can’t be passed down to future generations too”.